JaredMatfess/UpcomingEventsWebparts/Readme.md

-#Here's my great new file
+#Here's my great new file with lots of great ideas.